JasmineMontrichard/Arduino-Sensors-Project-2022/README.md

   + I also created a UI that displayed wind speed, ground speed, speed on ground (SOD) using sensors my dad hooked up to the breadboard.
 * I used code from what my dad could find as a template off of the internet, and I simply tweaked it so that it fits our project's expectations and needs.

 In the end, I learned that there are other factors to look at; not just the software side of it.
 I spent a few hours with my dad per day during my freshman year of high school in troubleshooting and making sure our version of each program worked.
-In addition, I also learned that documentation is important and I should've near the end of this project.
+In addition, I also learned that documentation is important and I should've added it near the end of this project.

 ### Notes
 MOST programs are included here.
 I'm pretty sure there was atleast 1 or 2 other programs I missed here, but it will be added as soon as I find it.